"The Spaghetti Incident?"

 "The Spaghetti Incident?" is the fifth studio album by the American hard rock band Guns N' Roses.
 The album is composed of covers of older songs mostly in the punk rock and hard rock genres.
-"The Spaghetti Incident?" is the only studio album to feature rhythm guitarist Gilby Clarke, who replaced original Guns N' Roses member Izzy Stradlin (some of Stradlin's parts are on the album) during the band's Use Your Illusion tour in 1991, as well as the last album to feature guitarist Slash, bassist Duff McKagan, and drummer Matt Sorum, following their departures in 1996 and 1997, respectively.
+"The Spaghetti Incident?" is the only studio album to feature rhythm guitarist Gilby Clarke, who replaced original Guns N' Roses member Izzy Stradlin (some of Stradlin's parts are on the album) during the band's Use Your Illusion Tour in 1991, as well as the last album to feature guitarist Slash, bassist Duff McKagan, and drummer Matt Sorum, following their departures in 1996 and 1997, respectively (though Slash and McKagan later returned in 2016).
 It is also their final album to date featuring longtime producer Mike Clink.

 It is the only Guns N' Roses album release not backed by a tour.
 Although generally well received critically, it is the band's worst-selling studio album, having sold one million copies in the United States by 2018.